2014 West Lancashire Borough Council election

 The 2014 West Lancashire Borough Council election took place on 22 May 2014 to elect members of West Lancashire Borough Council in Lancashire, England, as part of the wider 2014 United Kingdom local elections and with the United Kingdom component of the 2014 European Parliament election on the same day.
 One third of the council is up for election.

-Results
+Results summary

 The council became No Overall Control.